kaygundraka/Dokevi-Network/README.md

 + Provide independece abstract network client.
 + Provide some utils as structures and interfaces.
 + Provide tiny and simple c++ network game framework.
-+ Logs, dumps and records make it easy to find server bugs.
++ Logs, dumps and records make it easy to find bugs.

 ## Installation